Los Angeles Dodgers and Trump administration at odds over presence of federal agents at Dodger Stadium

 Los Angeles (CNN) — The Los Angeles Dodgers and the federal government are at odds over what happened on Thursday when federal agents were on or near Dodger Stadium grounds.

 Reports began to circulate that federal agents were present at the stadium outside downtown Los Angeles, sparking concerns that the Trump administration’s immigration crackdown was coming to the home of the World Series champions hours before a game against the San Diego Padres.
-Protesters rushed to the area and began chanting anti-US Immigration and Customs Enforcement (ICE) slogans at the federal agents.
+Protesters rushed to the area and began chanting anti-ICE slogans at the federal agents.

 The Dodgers then posted on X that ICE had come to the stadium and requested access to the grounds – a request that the team says it denied.